KDE/documentation-docs-kdenlive-org/effects_and_filters/audio.rst

 :3:	Solo an audio channel
 :4:	:ref:`Record audio <audio-recording>` directly on the track of the related audio channel
 :5:	Opens the effect stack of the related audio channel
-:6:   Toggles on/off the audio track controls
+:6:   Toggles the audio track controls on and off
 :7:	Balance the audio channel.
 Either with the slider or with values
 :8:	Adjustment of the volume
 :9:   :kbd:`RMB+click` shows the menu where you can adjust the audio level appearance.
 These settings controls the level appearance on clip and project monitor simultaneously.